-When the option in the Actions column changes to Delete and the cluster status is Running, the Container Service Kubernetes cluster has imported successfully.
+When the option in the Actions column changes to Delete and the cluster status is Running, the Container Service Kubernetes cluster has been imported successfully to EDAS.

 View and manage Container Service Kubernetes clusters

 Click the cluster ID of the target Container Service Kubernetes cluster.
 On the Cluster Details page, you can view details of the cluster, ECS instances, applications, and service mesh installation information.

 - Cluster Information: this section displays the basic information of the cluster, including the cluster ID, csClusterID, cluster name, namespace, cluster type, Virtual Private Cloud (VPC) VPC ID, network type, cluster status, and cluster description.